 “Or maybe these aren’t our usual Sith,” Jresh offered, sternly panning his gaze between the tombs.
 The large entrances to each tomb offered little indication to the size and grandeur of what rest behind them.
 Formed entirely from stone, the structures were undoubtedly ancient.

-“If these date back to the golden age, they might be more Sith than any of us could ever hope to be,” Lorrik confessed.
+“If these date back to the golden age, they might be more Sith than any of us could ever hope to be,” Lorrik admitted.

-“Students,” Syrosk reigned in his apprentices, “as you can see, here lay six tombs, only one of which has been previously exhumed.
-That give you free reign to choose whichever one you like.
+Syrosk reigned in his apprentices.
+“Students.
+As you can see, here lay six tombs, only one of which has been previously exhumed.
+That gives you free reign to choose whichever one you like.
 As stated before, each pair will have a tomb to themselves.
 Crack it open, search its halls, and bring back something valuable.
 Your six hours start now.”

 The Sith Lord abruptly ceased speaking amidst his unremarkable stance near the shuttle.
 The students puzzled for a moment, unsure of how to proceed, but realized time was of the essence.
 No one had heard of a tomb being cleared in a single day, let alone six hours.
 The eight apprentices split up, each pair darting off in separate directions.
 Each made their way to one of the towering gateways of stone and terrain that guarded the burial halls of long dead Sith.

-The human and Pureblood came to a stop in front of a large stone slab surrounded by pillars and eroded stone supports.
-The sand colored gateway was grandiose in stature if not design, stretching high and wide, its door a greater size than any humanoid.
-If it couldn't even be called a door.
+The Human and Pureblood came to a stop in front of a large stone slab surrounded by pillars and eroded stone supports.
+The sand colored gateway was grandiose in stature, if not design, stretching high and wide, its door a greater size than any humanoid.
+If it could even be called a door.
 All the stood before the pair was a single, uniform slab of stone inlayed beyond the structural archway, no evidence of a partition or recess.

 “So… how do we go about cracking open this tomb?”
 Lorrik asked his companion.
 The Sith silently made his forward until he stood directly in front of the solid barrier.
 Placing his hand upon the stone slab, he lightly felt the surface with the palm of his gloved hand.